Quick Tour of Time Series Forecasting

 Linear regression of COVID deaths on lagged cases

-pred_test <- predict(reg_lagged, newdata = test)
+pred_test <- predict(reg_lagged, newdata = test_h)

 MAE MASE

-Time-series cross-validation (CV)
+Time series cross-validation (CV)

 \(h\)-step ahead predictions